Azure Kubernetes Service add Windows Node pool

 Note here that aks-test-blog =(AKS Cluster) , aksblogtest = (Azure Container Registry)

-After this completes, confirm this attachment in the Azure portal
+After this attachment completes, confirm this attachment in the Azure portal

 Azure Container Registry connected to the AKS